 The confusing name, Japanese pagoda tree (Styphnolobium japonicum) of this Chinese native is likely the only thing that will make you question this stunning tree.
-Japanese pagoda tree (also called Chinese scholar tree) is perfect if you live in an urban setting, are looking for a flowering shade tree, or are planning a Japanese garden.
+A Japanese pagoda tree (also called Chinese scholar tree) is perfect if you live in an urban setting, are looking for a flowering shade tree, or are planning a Japanese garden.
 The Japanese pagoda tree is without a doubt a beautiful tree that you will want to add to your garden design if you have space and the patience to devote to the payoff that comes when it is ready to show off.
 The pea pods are toxic to people.

 |Botanical Name||Styphnolobium japonicum|